GUIDE 2025

 Salaries Along the Medical Writing Career Path

-Assistant Medical Writer: $88,525
+Assistant Medical Writer: $92,525

-Medical Writer: $96,397
+Medical Writer: $119,324

-Medical writers write and edit clinical documents like research papers, protocols, and analysis plans, explain project objectives and revisions, and review, interpret and summarize data and research papers.
+Medical writers write and edit clinical documents like research papers, protocols, and analysis plans, explain project objectives and revisions, and review, interpret, and summarize data and research papers.
 Two to four years of experience in scientific and/or regulatory medical writing is enough to win a medical writer job in a pharmaceutical or healthcare company.

 New graduates with a Master’s degree or advanced degrees (PharmD, MD, Ph.D.) can bypass the assistant medical writer role and begin their careers as medical writers.
-However, those without relevant work experience will earn under average, which is higher than many jobs available to new graduates.
+However, those without relevant work experience will earn under average, higher than many jobs available to new graduates.

-Remote Medical Writer: $97,302
+Remote Medical Writer: $119,302

-Principal Medical Writer: $97,517
+Principal Medical Writer: $165,517

 Most hiring companies require a Bachelor’s degree in science or related field, a minimum of eight years of medical writing experience in a pharmacy, CRO, or biotechnology setting, working knowledge of regulatory guidelines, experience in clinical research or other areas of the pharmaceutical industry, and strong written, oral, and interpersonal communication skills for the role of a principal medical writer.

-Senior Medical Writer: $107,237
+Senior Medical Writer: $145,237

-Devising and executing document strategies, preparing key clinical documents, overseeing other submission documents by other writers, and contributing to scientific and regulatory discussions are some of the duties of senior medical writers.
+Devising and executing document strategies, preparing key clinical documents, overseeing other submission documents by different writers, and contributing to scientific and regulatory discussions are some of the duties of senior medical writers.
 A Master’s degree with a minimum of five years experience or a Bachelor’s degree with at least seven years of experience in scientific communications or regulatory medical writing is necessary to work as a senior medical writer.

 Many employers also prefer an advanced degree with at least four years of medical writing experience.
 In addition, those applying for this position must have experience as a project medical writer and demonstrated expertise in regulatory writing, including clinical submission documents, investigator’s brochures, etc. Companies hiring senior writers offer generous salaries and packages, including performance bonuses.

-Director Medical Writer: $134,941
+Director Medical Writer: $190,941

 The director of medical writing works to generate different medical documents, including manuals, regulatory submissions, research grant applications, and medical publications.
 They work to manage a team of medical writers and editors and review and edit documents written by others.
 Directors also create strategies for document writing and implement writing standards to ensure all documents follow the same standard.